-The Light plan starts at $25/mo. for up to 20,000 emails per month and automation for 2,000 contacts.
-The Premium plan is priced at $65/mo. also for up to 20,000 emails but has no automation limit.
+The Starter plan starts at $25/mo. for up to 20,000 emails per month and automation for 2,000 contacts.
+The Business plan is priced at $65/mo. also for up to 20,000 emails but has no automation limit.

 In addition, there’s also a custom-priced plan called Enterprise.

 |Multichannel – SMS, emails, transactional emails, paid ads||Quite complicated UI, especially in the automation builder|